duke-darius/duke-dock/README.md

 The key focus of this app is user experience and efficiency.

-Currently devloping on MaxOS so most features will be OSX focussed, but more general purpose features will be added over time.
+Currently devloping on MacOS so most features will be OSX focused, but more general purpose features will be added over time.

 ## Usage Information
 Upon installtion, a hidden window will be loaded which can be displayed by pressing (Windows: WIN + SHIFT + O) (MAC: SHIFT + META + O).